 Listed on the National Register of Historic Places, The Omni Grove Park Inn has been a landmark in North Carolina's Blue Ridge Mountains since it opened in 1913.
 The original Inn, constructed of granite, endures, its Great Hall dominated by massive fireplaces and its rooms notable for their Arts & Crafts furnishings.
-A newer, more contemporary wing brings the total number of rooms to 513.
+Two newer, more contemporary wings bring the total number of rooms to 513.

-Recreation abounds, including 6 indoor and outdoor tennis courts, an 18-hole Donald Ross golf course, and an expansive sports center (with indoor swimming pool, racquetball court, and separate cardio and weight rooms), and a 43,000-square-foot spa.
+Recreation abounds, including 6 tennis courts (3 indoor, 3 out), an 18-hole Donald Ross golf course, and an expansive sports center (with indoor swimming pool, racquetball court, and separate cardio and weight rooms), and a 43,000-square-foot spa.
 Omni Hotels & Resorts acquired the Inn in mid 2013 and invested $25 million in resort upgrades.

 Pro Shop: 828-252-2711, ext.
 1046

 If you like the sound of the Omni Grove Park Inn, also check out:

 There are two general options for guest rooms: the Main Inn, whose rooms though smaller have Arts & Crafts era antique furnishings, CD players, refrigerators, coffeemakers; and the Contemporary Wing, whose rooms are larger and furnished with reproduction Arts & Crafts pieces.
 Rates below do not include tax, which is currently 11%.
 Two-bedroom suites are also available.

 General Tourist Information.
 For general information about travel within North Carolina, visit the North Carolina Division of Tourism website.
 For specific information about the Asheville region, visit the Asheville Convention & Visitors Bureau.